 In recent years, PETA has also convinced the Naval Medical Center San Diego and the Naval Medical Center Portsmouth to stop forcing hard plastic tubes down cats’ and ferrets’ windpipes during pediatric intubation training, which can cause bleeding, swelling, pain, scarring, collapsed lungs, and even death.(31,32) Both facilities abandoned the animal laboratories in favor of humane simulation models, as had already been done at William Beaumont Army Medical Center, Uniformed Services University of the Health Sciences, and more than 98 percent of civilian facilities conducting this training.(33-37)

-Other military facilities—including Travis Air Force Base, Keesler Air Force Base, and Lackland Air Force Base—continue to subject ferrets to this cruel procedure, and PETA continues to urge them to modernize their programs as well.
+Other military facilities—including Travis Air Force Base and Keesler Air Force Base—continue to subject ferrets to this cruel procedure, and PETA continues to urge them to modernize their programs as well.

 What You Can Do